yukunchen/Terminal/tools/README.md

  - It adds msbuild to your path.
  - It adds the tools directory to your path as well, so all these scripts are easily available.
- - It executes `\tools\.razzlerc.bat` to add any other personal configuration to your environment as well, or creates one if it doesn't exist.
+ - It executes `\tools\.razzlerc.cmd` to add any other personal configuration to your environment as well, or creates one if it doesn't exist.
  - It sets up the default build configuration to be 'Debug'.
 If you'd like to manually specify a build configuration, pass the parameter `dbg` for Debug, and